-For NMR analysis of the 9-fluorenol product, I recommend that you submit your purified product as two different samples, one dissolved in CDCl3, the other in DMSO- d_6 .
-You should see some differences in these two spectra that will help in the interpretation and assignment of the spectra.
+For the 9-fluorenol product, I recommend that you submit your purified product as two different samples, one dissolved in CDCl3, the other in DMSO- d_6 .
+You should see some differences in these two spectra that will help in the interpretation and assignment of the resonances.

-There are reports that the alcohol 1b is susceptible to air (more specifically, O2) oxidation back to the ketone.
+There are reports that the alcohol 1b is susceptible to air (more specifically, O_2) oxidation back to the ketone.
 2018 was the first year we made this product, and we have not observed any difficulties associated with the oxidative instability of 1b.

-word origin: "tare weight" = "unladen weight" from shipping; "to tare" means to determine the mass of a container prior to adding contents.
+"tare weight" = "unladen weight" from shipping; "to tare" means to determine the mass of a container prior to adding contents.